-HOCKEY CANADA SKILLS ACADEMY
+SMC HOCKEY SKILLS ACADEMY

-The HSCDSB Hockey Canada Skills Academy is designed to challenge and inspire all students who participate.
-It is a complete program that includes education, on-ice skills, office strength and conditioning, mental training, and personal development.
+The SMC Hockey Skills Academy is designed to challenge and inspire all students who participate.
+It is a complete program that includes education, on-ice skills, off-ice strength and conditioning, mental training, and personal development.
 On-ice sessions include hockey fundamentals such as skating, puck handling, angling, and passing.
 When students are not on ice they are exposed to sport specific fitness training, floorball, stick handling and shooting.
 Health promotion with a specific emphasis on sound food and nutrition habits will also be explored.

 This is a great program for those students wanting to enhance their current skill set.
 It also provides an opportunity to introduce the game to students new to hockey who want to play for the first time.
-The Academy is open to all students entering Grades 7 and 8 and possibly Grades 5 and 6, pending registration numbers.
-The elementary program is based out of St. Basil Catholic Elementary School.
-In secondary, the academy is open to all students entering Grade 9 and possibly Grade 10 at St. Mary's College.
+The academy is open to all students entering Grade 9 and Grade 10 at St. Mary's College.
 Enrollment will be based on number of applicants while a selection committee will review all applications and determine participants.
 The program operates during the school day and runs from September to June each year at the elementary level and for the duration of the first semester at the secondary level.

-HSCDSB's Hockey Canada Skills Academy is committed to the development of each player and providing personalized and directed strategies for improvement.
+The SMC Hockey Skills Academy is committed to the development of each player and providing personalized and directed strategies for improvement.
 The individual needs of each player are identified by analyzing his/her academics, hockey skills, strength and conditioning and future goals.
 All program participants must be committed to both on and off-ice training.
 The program offers ongoing skill development and the opportunity to build on individual skills and team development.

-HSCDSB's Hockey Canada Skills Academy has been accredited by Hockey Canada.
-The framework of the program is consistent with the standards for development set by Hockey Canada.
-As well, it is in full compliance with the Ministry of Education provincial expectations for health and physical education.
+The SMC Hockey Skills Academy has been accredited by Hockey Canada.
+It is in full compliance with the Ministry of Education provincial expectations for health and physical education.
 Importantly, the goals and values of the program are consistent with the HSCDSB goals and values of inclusion, equity of opportunity, and meeting the needs of the whole child.